kubeshop/botkube-docs/content/installation/_index.md

 BotKube has two components that need to be installed.

-1. BotKube App Integration in your Slack/Mattermost/Microsoft Teams
+1. BotKube App Integration in your Slack/Mattermost/Microsoft Teams/Discord
 2. BotKube backend for the App in your Kubernetes cluster

 <style>